Mutant Vehicle Operator’s Handbook (MV FAQ)

 NO DRIVING AREAS

-Mutant Vehicles may not be driven on pedestrian-only streets, including the Esplanade, the Promenades at 3:00, 6:00, and 9:00, inside the Great Circle (the circle around the man), and any area specifically marked “Pedestrian Only”.
+Mutant Vehicles may not be driven on pedestrian-only streets, including Esplanade, the Promenades at 3:00, 6:00, and 9:00, inside the Great Circle (the circle around the man), and any area specifically marked “Pedestrian Only”.
 A final Black Rock City map with designated no-driving areas will be included on the back of the Mutant Vehicle Agreement form you will sign when you arrive at the DMV.

-That being said, BRC is a pedestrian and bicycle city.
+Please remember that BRC is a pedestrian and bicycle city.
 While A is no longer limited to just pedestrians and bicycles, so authorized vehicles displaying driving permit stickers, must take care when operating on ANY BRC street.

-There is no driving on the Esplanade street and on the 15-foot-wide Community Paths between F and K at 3:45, 4:15, 4:45, 5:15, 6:45, 7:15, 7:45, and 8:15.
+There is no driving on Esplanade or any of the 15-foot-wide Community Paths between F and K at 3:45, 4:15, 4:45, 5:15, 6:45, 7:15, 7:45, and 8:15.

 NO MUTANT VEHICLES INSIDE “GREAT CIRCLE”